Create

-(a) Operating in an air gapped environment - Custom drivers allows creation of custom Docker images that includes the necessary components to operate in environments without internet connectivity
+(a) Operating in an air gapped environment - Custom Workflow Handlers allows creation of custom Docker images that includes the necessary components to operate in environments without internet connectivity

 (b) There are actions that cannot be directly represented in TF's declarative model and require use of "custom provisioners".
 An example of this could be a feature/functionality that isn't yet supported in it's TF provider

-The workflow engine supports two types of drivers for activity execution:
+The workflow engine supports two types of Workflow Handlers for activity execution:

 - Container